Approved: July 15, 2020

 4.5.
 Should one of these positions become vacant mid-term, the Executive may appoint another member to the position until an official election is possible.
-The length of this interim appointment may be no longer than 1 month during the academic Fall/Winter terms.
+The length of this interim appointment may be no longer than one (1) month during the academic Fall/Winter terms.

 5.5.
-Newly-elected Executives and Officers shall assume their official duties as delineated in 5.6 and 5.7.
+Newly elected Executives and Officers shall assume their official duties as delineated in the following two items (5.6 and 5.7).

 5.6.
-The term of office for the President or Co-Presidents is twelve (12) months and will commence May 1 following the election.
+The term of office for the President or Co-Presidents and Vice President is twelve (12) months and will commence May 1 following the election.

 5.7.
 The term of office for all other Executive and Officer positions will commence immediately following the election in September and will terminate August 31 of the following year.